Instruction for Authors

 Prepare tables with the MS Word table editor; text formatted to look like a table by use of tabs and hard returns is not acceptable and will be rejected.
 Include tables in the same file of the manuscript, not in separate files.
 Tables should be single spaced.
 Number tables in the order in which they are cited in the text, and provide a descriptive title for each table.

-(leftmost) column, or in data cells, as appropriate.
+Every column in a table requires a head that describes the contents of the cells below.
+The units of measure for all data must be clearly stated in the heads, in the stub (leftmost) column, or in data cells, as appropriate.
 Do not use vertical lines, and do not use ditto marks for repeated information.

 List and define any abbreviations in a note below the table, above the table footnotes (no footnote designator is required for this line), even if the abbreviations have been defined in the text.
 Use superscript letters for footnote designators.

-That are too large to be reproduced in print, if accepted for publication, will appear only in the online version of the article, and information about the online-only table (including a full or
+The tables that are too large to be reproduced in print, if accepted for publication, will appear only in the online version of the article, and information about the online-only table (including a full or partial title) will be included in the print version of the article.

 Examples of Table: